xdqc/Knowledge-Bomb/README.md

 - Not an onomatology (anthroponymy, toponymy, hydronym, taxon etc.), which is not a particular person, place, biota, chemical, astronomical object, company, product, publication, song, team, sport match, event, year, decade, day, unicode, etc.
 - Not a disambiguation page item.
 - Can be hypernyms of items above (any level of parents of `instance_of?/subclass_of*`).
 Hypernyms are legitimate to have less than 20 languages versions, being small quantity of abstract philosophical terms backboning the semantic network.
-- Last but not least, every qualified item/article should have gone through proof reading for quality check.
+- Last but not least, every qualified item/article should have been passed through proofreading for quality check.